MohammadRokib/Geth-console-commands/Readme.md

 ```
 Here <br>
 ```/home/user/exported_data/mychaindata.zip```  is the argument to the importChain command, which is a string representing the file path of the exported blockchain data file.
-The file should be in the .zip format.
+The file should be in the .zip format.<br>
+My name is khatami.id C191068

 <br><br>